Rip Currents

 Update August 15th 2013:

 Pastors Hugh and Kathleen met with senior officials and a City Commissioner in the City of Muskegon Government.
 They are in complete agreement that something needs to be done by the city to make the beaches safer.
 They are studying what other local governments are doing, as well as looking at systems that will not open up the city to millions of dollars of potential liability.
-They said that since the dangerous swimming season is almost city-of-muskegon-logoover, their plans are to try to have a warning system in place by the opening of the beaches for the summer of 2014.
+They said that since the dangerous swimming season is almost over, their plans are to try to have a warning system in place by the opening of the beaches for the summer of 2014.
 They asked that Bluffton Church members and neighbors be patient, that this is a hot issue for the city and that it will take some time and study to do this in the best way possible.

 Pastor Hugh was Comptroller for the City of Kalamazoo for many years.
 He agrees that the wheels of government turn slowly but this is obviously a priority for them and trusts that appropriate actions will be taken to save lives on our beautiful beaches.
 For this reason we are holding off on doing anything related to members and neighbors putting up signs on the beach, and will pick the issue up again next summer if needed.
 Thank you for all your encouragement and donations.
 Please let us know where to return your donations or if you want us to just keep them for next year.